cascadiajs/cascadiajs-2020/src/views/pages/content/sponsor.md

 ## Virtual Expo Hall

-We will be using a platform called [Remo](https://remo.co) for the Job Fair (Aug 30) and the portion of the conference (Sept 1-2) where attendees are networking and interacting with sponsors.
+We will be using a platform called [Remo](https://remo.co) for the [Career Night](/career-night) on (Aug 31) and the portion of the conference (Sept 1-2) where attendees are networking and interacting with sponsors.

 ![Remo floor view](/images/remo-floor.png)